 Section 3 presents and reviews several pieces of evidence that people like to WFH.
 This evidence suggests that the big shift to WFH yields large benefits, on average, for workers and their families.
-Barrero et al. (2021c) estimate that planned WFH levels in the U.S. economy deliver aggregate time savings equal to 2% of pre-pandemic work hours on an earnings-weighted basis.
-They find even larger gains in worker welfare using individual-level data on commute times, pre-pandemic WFH days, employer plans for post-pandemic WFH days, and willingness to pay to WFH.
+Barrero et al. (2021c) estimate that planned WFH levels in the U.S. economy deliver aggregate time savings equal to 2% of pre-pandemic work hours on an earnings-weighted basis.27 They find even larger gains in worker welfare using individual-level data on commute times, pre-pandemic WFH days, employer plans for post-pandemic WFH days, and willingness to pay to WFH.
 Their results do not say that all workers benefit from the shift to WFH - only that the direct effects are large and positive, on average.
 Individuals who highly value daily inperson encounters with work colleagues, or those who lose valuable learning and networking opportunities may be worse off.
-The shift to WFH also has direct effects on the level of productivity (e.g., Barrero et al., 2021c), and it can affect the well-being of workers and their families through equilibrium effects on wages and prices, the pace of innovation, and the quality of local public goods.
+The shift to WFH also has direct effects on the level of productivity, and it can affect the well-being of workers and their families through equilibrium effects on wages and prices, the pace of innovation, and the quality of local public goods.

 Section 3 also presents evidence that preferences around WFH vary greatly across individuals and demographic groups.
 Regulations that raise WFH costs, or restrict the set of WFH options, limit the capacity of markets to satisfy these preferences.
 In this regard, Lockton (2022) summarizes new, permanent teleworking regulations since March 2020 in 17 countries.
+Many of the new regulations raise the costs of remote work, making it less viable.28 Other new regulations push employers to satisfy employee desires to WFH.29 That approach raises the